Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/webhook/README.md

 }
 ```

-7. You then parse through the list of summaries for each country and sum up to get combined stats.
-If there is specific country selected, you look for that country in the summary response and return the , status for that country.
+7. If there is specific location (Country/Country Code/US State) selected, you look for that location either using The Weather Company API or in the summary response and return the status for that country.

 For example, the response for `type=api` and `location=United States of America` is shown below.